cdcdd15/raiffaisen-accounts/README.md

 - iban column is made unique in Account JPA entiy, so from the POST endpoint if you (as a REST client) try to insert accounts with the same iban it will return 400 with the corresponding message

 ### TODO (possible improvements or implementations)
-- DTO mapping (testing)
-- business (service) layer unit testing
-- full code coverage with jacoco plugin
+- full code coverage with Jacoco plugin
+- Spring integration test for @Cacheable
 - clean code with Maven Plugins: checkstyle, pmd, findbugs
+- no entities in Controller layer, use mapstruct plugin for entity - dto conversions
+- Swagger UI for REST endpoints documentation